 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-This is The Roar’s comprehensive guide to watching the 2018 Melbourne Cup, whether via TV or a live stream online.
+This is The Roar’s comprehensive guide to watching the 2020 Melbourne Cup, whether via TV or a live stream online.

-There’s a plethora of options come race day in the land of radio.
+There are a plethora of options come race day in the land of radio.

 All of the following channels will have, at the very least, live calls of the Melbourne Cup main race at 3pm (AEDT).

 Some will cover race results as they come in and others will do the whole day.